Picky "vaccine sommeliers" undermine Brazil inoculation campaign, experts say

 The trend comes as many countries have already vaccinated most of their populations and are lifting restrictions.

-The Brazilian Society of Immunizations said most incidents involve people refusing vaccines from China's Sinovac (SVA.O) or - to a lesser extent - Astrazeneca (AZN.L).
-Instead they seek out shots from Pfizer (PFE.N) and Johnson & Johnson (JNJ.N).
+The Brazilian Society of Immunizations said most incidents involve people refusing vaccines from China’s Sinovac or - to a lesser extent - Astrazeneca.
+Instead they seek out shots from Pfizer and Johnson & Johnson.

 WhatsApp groups have popped up with people swapping tips on which vaccination centers are offering the more sought-after shots.